Ancho Poblano Pepper Live Plant 4″ Pot – Mild Heat Chile for Mexican Cuisine

 Frequently Asked Questions

-While this Poblano pepper plant comes in a 4-inch pot, a larger container, at least 5 gallons in size, is highly recommended for optimal plant growth and maximum pepper yield.
+• Q: What size pot is best for growing a Poblano pepper plant?
+A: While your Ancho Poblano pepper live plant arrives in a 4-inch pot, a larger container, ideally at least 5 gallons in size, is highly recommended for optimal plant growth and maximum pepper yield.
+This provides ample space for root development and nutrient uptake.

 Reviews